morelinq/MoreLINQ/README.md

 ### SkipLastWhile

-Skips items starting from the end of the input sequence until the given predicate returns true.
+Removes elements from the end of a sequence as long as a specified condition is true.

 ### SkipUntil